A-Vargas-GP/A-Vargas-GP/README.md

 My name is Amy, and I am currently a junior at TCNJ.

-- 🔭 I’m currently working on some personal projects involving video editing, 3D animation, and coding!
+- 🔭 I’m working on some personal projects involving video editing, 3D animation, and coding!

 -  🌱 I am currently coding projects in C#!
 - 🔍 I am hoping to learn Kotlin soon using Android Studio!